“Between stimulus and response there is a space. In that space is the power to choose our response. In our response lies our growth and our freedom.”

 There are many ways people define mindfulness.
-One of the best definitions is from Jon Kabat-Zinn, author and founder of the well-known Mindfulness-Based Stress Reduction (MBSR) program:
+One of the most popular definitions is from Jon Kabat-Zinn, author and founder of the well-known Mindfulness-Based Stress Reduction (MBSR) program:

-Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.
+Mindfulness is the awareness that arises from paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.

-By the way, Viktor Frankl (1905-1997), author of our quote about stimulus and response, was an Austrian psychiatrist whose experience as a concentration camp inmate, described in his book Man’s Search for Meaning, led him to observe that the freedom to choose our response is one thing that can’t be taken from us.
+By the way, Viktor Frankl (1905-1997), author of our quote about stimulus and response, was an Austrian psychiatrist whose experience as a concentration camp inmate, described in his book Man’s Search for Meaning, led him to observe that the freedom to choose our response is one thing that we always have, that can’t be taken from us.